ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 interface GovernanceSufficiency {
-    /// when set allows to pay ED in this asset
+    /// when set allows to pay ED in this asset, not PICA, making asset more sufficient
-    /// replaced by DEX oracle and some storage multiplier later
     existential_deposit: number?
-    /// ratio of PICA token to this assets
+    /// ratio of PICA token to this asset
-    /// when set allows to pay Bridge and BYOG fees
+    /// when set allows to pay Bridge and BYOG gas fees in transferred asset
-    /// replaced by DEX oracle later
     ratio: Fraction?
 }

+// ratio from DEX for example
+interface OracleSufficiency {
+    // ...
+}

 // payable
-type SufficientAsset = OracleSufficiency | GovSufficiency
+type Sufficiency = OracleSufficiency | GovSufficiency

-// can be modified by Root or AssetsAdmin interface GovernanceAsset {
+// can be modified by Root or AssetsAdmin interface GovernedAsset {
+    /// always none for freshly created permissionless assets
+    /// if enabled, asset can be used to pay for gas and storage
-    sufficiency: SufficientAsset?
+    sufficiency: Sufficiency?
 }

 type BridgeGovernance = XcmMultiLocation | IbcChannelPrefix